 Some studies have indicated that carbonated mineral water might be an effective way to protect against heart disease.
 Because of the high levels of magnesium in mineral water, people who drink it regularly have been found to have a lower risk of dying from heart disease.
 Mineral water has also been linked to lowering LDL cholesterol.

-If you suffer from trouble digesting, mineral water may be able to help.
+If you suffer from digestive difficulties, mineral water may be able to help.
 Some research has shown that the magnesium in mineral water can draw more water to the intestines, improving problems like constipation.

 Can Mineral Water Be Bad for You?